knowlearning/platform/ORGANIZATION.md

 - **Technical Flexibility**

-  use whatever tool is best for the team and job
+  the best tool is the right one for the team and the job

 - **Non-Stick Technology**